A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics.

 Pain, stress, exercise, a low blood sugar level, and certain disorders of the heart, thyroid gland, kidneys, or adrenal glands can stimulate the release of vasopressin from the pituitary gland.
-The following are some of the drugs that stimulate the release of vasopressin or enhance its action at the kidney:
+The following are some of the medications that stimulate the release of vasopressin or enhance its action at the kidney:

-Antipsychotic and antidepressant drugs
+Antipsychotic and antidepressant medications

-Aspirin, ibuprofen, and many other nonprescription pain relievers (analgesics)
+Aspirin, ibuprofen, and many other nonprescription pain relievers

-Carbamazepine (an anticonvulsant)
+Carbamazepine (an antiseizure medication)